GoogleChrome/web.dev/src/site/content/en/learn/css/pseudo-elements/index.md

 ## `::first-line`

 The [`::first-line`](https://developer.mozilla.org/en-US/docs/Web/CSS/::first-line)
-pseudo element will let you style the first line of text only if the element with `::first-line` applied has a `display` value of `block`, `inline-block`, `list-item`, `table-caption` or `table-cell`.
+pseudo-element will let you style the first line of text only if the element with `::first-line` applied has a `display` value of `block`, `inline-block`, `list-item`, `table-caption` or `table-cell`.